What can be considered as a sleeping problem? Symptoms of insomnia (sleeping problems) are:

-Insomnia in psychosocial stress situations: For example, trouble at work, fear of an exam, and situations of extreme exhaustion or relationship problems.
+Insomnia in psychosocial stress situations: For example, trouble at work, fear of an exam, and circumstances of extreme exhaustion or relationship problems.

 Insomnia caused by changes in rhythm: shift workers often are victims of this.

-Insomnia of organic origin: sleeping problems that appear due to organic causes have to be checked by a physician.
-The three most frequent sleeping problems of organic origin are: a) Breathing problems during sleep b) Restless-Legs-Syndrome c) Sleeping problems due to dementia
+Insomnia of organic origin: sleeping problems that appear due to natural causes have to be checked by a physician.
+The three most frequent sleeping problems of biological origin are: a) Breathing problems during sleep b) Restless-Legs-Syndrome c) Sleeping problems due to dementia

 Consequences of too little sleep